-69 As the field of VCA transplantation nears the 20th year of clinical application, the benefits and challenges 70 are becoming apparent to larger and wider group of patients, clinicians, and families.
-Public attitudes 71 toward VCA donation is reported as favorable and much of this is based on media reports of transplant 72 outcomes.
-9 There is some understanding outside the VCA transplant community that the therapeutic goal of VCA transplantation is functional restoration, not cosmetic restoration.
-10 At the June 2017 American 73 74 Transplant Congress (ATC) meeting in Chicago, multiple meeting attendees visited the American Society 75 of Reconstructive Transplantation (ASRT) booth and remarked that they did not know hand and face 76 transplants were even being done.
-Since this reaction occurred at a transplant meeting, one might expect even less awareness in the general public, and more specifically, that there is a need for guidelines and 78 education regarding VCA for Organ Procurement Organizations.
+As the field of VCA transplantation nears the 20th year of clinical application, the benefits and challenges are becoming apparent to larger and wider group of patients, clinicians, and families.
+Public attitudes toward VCA donation are reported as favorable, and much of this is based on media reports of transplant outcomes.
+There is some understanding outside the VCA transplant community that the therapeutic goal of VCA transplantation is functional restoration, not cosmetic restoration.
+At the June 2017 American Transplant Congress (ATC) meeting, multiple meeting attendees visited the American Society of Reconstructive Transplantation (ASRT) booth and remarked that they did not know hand and face transplants were even being done.
+Since this reaction occurred at a transplant meeting, one might expect even less awareness in the general public, and more specifically, that there is a need for guidelines and education regarding VCA for OPOs.

-Nearly 150 hand transplants and almost 50 face transplants have been done worldwide.
+Nearly 150 hand transplants and almost 50 face transplants have been performed worldwide.
 The field of VCA is expanding.
-In addition to transplantation of the upper extremity and face, abdominal walls, larynx, lower limbs, uterus, and penile transplantation are now a clinical reality.
+In addition to transplantation of the upper extremities and face, transplantation of abdominal walls, larynx, lower limbs, uterus, and penis is now a clinical reality.